 While pre-cooking with a microwave is best for oven or skillet potatoes, it’s still not as good as parboiling.
 When you parboil potatoes, a starchy surface forms around them and necessitates crisping and browning.
 This does not happen when you pre-cook with a microwave; thus, you don’t achieve the same crunch or golden brown color.

-More also, it’s important to note that the microwave won’t season potatoes the same way as parboiling does.
+It’s important to note that the microwave won’t season potatoes the same way as parboiling does.
 For this reason, you may need to add more salt and other seasonings.

 Parboiling potatoes is most likely among the simplest procedures you carry out in your kitchen.
 While most people are used to doing it, not many know exactly how long it should take.
 Generally, you’ll always need about 15-20 minutes for whole potatoes and 5-10 minutes for diced ones.